JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/graph-microsoft-365.md

 1. Log in to JupiterOne as a user with permission to set up an integration.
 1. Add a Microsoft 365 integration instance.
-1. Once you have finished configuring your new instance, you will be directed to Microsoft's identity platform, where you must login in as an administrator in the organization you intend to integrate.
+1. After you have finished configuring your new instance, you will be directed to Microsoft's identity platform, where you must login in as an administrator in the organization you intend to integrate.
 1. Review requested permissions and grant consent.

 <!-- {J1_DOCUMENTATION_MARKER_START} -->